Frequently Asked Questions

 How often does my horse need to be vaccinated?

 Horses should be vaccinated twice a year.
 The second round of the vaccine is a booster that helps keep the horse safe against disease.
-Vaccines like the West Nile vaccine, Flu/Rhino, and Tetanus/Eastern/Western (EWT) can be done every six months while the rabies vaccine is only done every 12 months.
+Vaccines like the West Nile vaccine, Flu/Rhino, and Tetanus/Eastern/Western (TEW) can be done every six months while the rabies vaccine is only done every 12 months.
 Flu/Rhino is required to attend horse shows and competitions.

-Which de-wormer should I use on my horse?
+Which dewormer should I use on my horse?

-black horse
+bay horse

 What are symptoms of colic?